New report shows Christians being forced into silence

 Schools are the lynchpin in the normalisation of LGBT ideology.
 Legally required to have respect for the parent’s religious and philosophical convictions, schools taught progressive ideology instead.
 If children did express Christian beliefs, they could be bullied by pupils and intimidated by teachers.

-Worst of all, Christian teachers were put in a very difficult position where they were required to teach materials which against their faith.
+Worst of all, Christian teachers were put in a very difficult position where they were required to teach materials which were against their faith.
 One teacher told us: “I know personally of four teachers who have either lost their job or had to leave it.
 In each case it is because they cannot think as required.”

 Even churches themselves were becoming secularised as they adopted progressive ideologies.
 Disillusioned, the largest group of Christians (30 per cent) had left the denominations and now described themselves as ‘Christian, no denomination’.